bcbi/DeIdentification.jl/docs/src/usage.md

 configuration YAML file must be created by the user.

 ```
+# config.yml
 project:                <project name> # required
 project_seed:           <int>          # optional, but required for reproducibility
 log_path:               <dir path>     # required, must already be created
 max_dateshift_days:     <int>          # optional, default is 30
 output_path:            <dir path>     # required, must already be created

-# The primary ID must be present in all data sets, so that dateshifting and salting works appropriately
+# The primary ID must be present in all data sets, so that date shifting and salting work appropriately
 primary_id: <column name>       # required

 # 1 to n datasets must be present to de-identify